ESRI Privacy Notice for Research

 When the ESRI accesses data from other agencies, use and retention will be according to the terms and conditions of that agency.

-On occasion, to collect data and administer surveys, we may use online survey platforms or third party market research companies.
-Participants will be informed of this upfront and we will have specific data processing agreements in place where required.
+On occasion, to collect data and administer surveys, we may use third party market research companies or online survey platforms.
+Where this is the case you will be informed, and we will have specific data processing agreements in place where required.

-As standard business practice, all of our data is backed up (unless requested otherwise by a third party data provider) and we engage service providers in this regard.
-These providers will not access your data and we have specific data protection agreements governing the services and ensuring utmost safeguards are in place.
+As standard business practice, data may be hosted or backed-up with third-party service providers.
+These providers will not access your data and we have data protection agreements in place ensuring appropriate safeguards are in place.

 We have a range of organisational and technical protocols in place to ensure we are protecting your rights and are complying fully with our statutory obligations.
 These include: